Documentation Index

 A unique S3 ETag is calculated based on metadata.
 Such ETags include a fixed prefix to identify them (48ed760a74).
 In case of modification, where the object previously had an S3 ETag, the ETag is replaced.

-• The Content-MD5 header can be sent with the following requests and is used to validate the payload:
+The Content-MD5 header can be sent with the following requests, where it is used to validate the payload:

 • DeleteObjects